 Steve & Tom – On my first visit to the UK, I spent one month on the beautiful Isle of Wight in a small village in the South West.
 During this time I cared for Tom & Steve, both about ten years old and have grown up together after they were rescued as kittens in Africa.
 Tom is an independent, tough and chatty fellow and Steve is sweet and playful.
 Steve is blind and so requires a greater level of vigilance and care, but this extremely capable cat loves to go for walks in the field and knows his way around the place and doesn’t let his lack of vision slow him down.

-Tosca & Otto – after three months in Africa I returned to Europe having been asked to return to house sit in the beautiful Algarve in the South of Portugal.
-I returned to look after the charismatic and incredibly elegant Tonkinese pair Tosca & Otto.
+Tosca & Otto – after three months in Africa I circled back to Europe, having been asked to return to house sit in the beautiful Algarve in the South of Portugal.
+I was delighted to be asked to come back to look after the charismatic and incredibly elegant Tonkinese pair Tosca & Otto.
 Otto, the bigger, handsome brother with huge blue eyes lets his cheeky sister Tosca be the boss.
 Impeccably mannered and aloof to say the least, a treat might inspire a trot and two pair of unwavering eyes firmly focussed on the target at hand.